 Hi, my name is Ellie.
 I am a college student from Minnesota and will be hiking the Appalachian Trail Southbound beginning in early June.
 The AT has been on my radar since I got back to school in the fall after thru-hiking the Colorado Trail last summer.
 I'm really looking forward to exploring the East coast and getting back to doing what I love on trail.

 Just a girl who likes to hike and camp.
 Acute care PT from Birmingham, AL --> PCT thru hiker

-I'm Wildlife, and I'll be taking on the GWL this year (2021)!
-My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT and Washington with me on the PCT.
+I'm Wildlife, and while my GWL was unsuccessful, I did complete my triple crown in 2021!
+My standard poodle, Lily, aka Muddy Boots, hiked 350+ miles with me on the AT, Washington with me on the PCT, and some miles with me on the CDT outside of Rawlins.
 I also backpacked the AZT in 2020.
-When I camp in the woods, I like to rate my poops on a scale- helps with monitoring your health!
+I eat a lot of cinnamon rolls...

 I'm Thirteen!
 My hobbies include walking immeasurably long distances, binge watching classic horror films, and avoiding most human contact.
 I hiked SOBO in 2019 on the Appalachian Trail and became addicted to the free-flowing lifestyle.
 "Normal" life and "post- trail readjustment" didn't work out so well for me the first time around so this year I'll be blogging from the Benton MacKaye Trail!